Pay per appointment lead generation is one of the most high-paying lead-gen models.

 Amount of Marketing Effort Required After Getting the Lead | High | Minimal |

-Earning Potential | Medium – high | High |
+Earning Potential | Medium – High | High |

 The Best Niches for Pay Per Appointment Lead Generation